Arts, Social & Community

 Your resource for all public events hosted on campus.

 The Office of Religious Life promotes and supports the University’s religious communities and traditions on campus.
-Religious Life programs seek to promote critical investigation and spiritual meaning for all.
+Religious Life programs, including daily mass, yoga and meditation seek to promote spiritual meaning for all.

 Springdale Golf Club, nestled among the beautiful buildings of Princeton University and Theological Seminary.
 Formed in 1895, Springdale Golf Club is one of the oldest clubs in New Jersey.